The Weirdest Food in Iceland

 Seljavallalaug hot spring in Iceland is one of the country’s oldest swimming pools and a fantastic place to add to any campervan trip along the south coast of Iceland.

-Read moreNational Parks in Iceland
+Read moreHiking in Iceland in the Autumn

 Read more